ThomasBowers/Durham-p5-lib/README.md

 <a name="Tree+updateCoords"></a>

 ### tree.updateCoords()
-Re calculates the coordinates of a tree needed when position,
+Re-calculates the coordinates of a tree and pushes them into the points array.
-     levels blength or height is changed or the tree won't be changed
+Needs to be called after position, levels, bLength or height is changed or the tree won't be changed.

 **Kind**: instance method of [<code>Tree</code>](#Tree)
 <a name="Tree+draw"></a>

 ### tree.draw(g)
-Draws tree on canvas
+Draws tree on canvas with coordinates in the array of points

 **Kind**: instance method of [<code>Tree</code>](#Tree)

 | Param | Type | Description |
 | --- | --- | --- |
 | g | <code>canvas</code> | Pass in custom canvas to draw to |